riftworks/dwn/README.md

 - **Warm tier**: Data and files are offloaded from the DWN to a federated DWN storage network.
 DWNs offers storage for any capacity at a specific price and based on regions, all rated based on availability and consistency.
-The data is stored cryptographically by the user's DWN.
+The data is stored cryptographically by the user's DWN. **This tier is managed by the did:// protocol.**
 - **Cold tier**: Data is offloaded to the IPFS and hashes to those data is kept by the user's DWN.
 It allows for smaller storage costs, storing extra-large files, and offloading the DWN network with unecessary content.